-- The safety and welfare of children should always be of paramount importance whatever the circumstances. - Everyone with a role in working with children has a responsibility to safeguard and promote a child's welfare particularly vulnerable to abuse. - Special care is needed in dealing with children whose age, inexperience or physical state makes them vulnerable to abuse. - Sufficient training must be available to staff and volunteers to provide them with the necessary knowledge to ensure safe care is always maintained.
+- The safety and welfare of children should always be of paramount importance whatever the circumstances. - Everyone with a role in working with children has a responsibility to safeguard and promote a child's welfare particularly vulnerable to abuse. - Special care is needed in dealing with children whose age, inexperience special educational or physical needs, looked after (or post-looked after' status, makes them vulnerable to abuse. - Sufficient training must be available to staff and volunteers to provide them with the necessary knowledge to ensure safe care is always maintained.